-Yakisoba - origin, curiosities and recipe
+Yakisoba - Origin, curiosities, and recipe

 The origin of yakisoba in Japan

-Yakisoba - origin, curiosities and recipe
+Yakisoba - Origin, curiosities, and recipe

-This yakisoba was able to quickly satisfy hunger, at a time when there was food rationing.
-Yakisoba was usually seasoned mostly with Worcestershire sauce or soy sauce.
-Afterwards, the sauce was standardized throughout the country. yakisoba sauce.
+This yakisoba was able to quickly satisfy hunger during a time of food rationing.
+Generally, Yakisoba was mostly seasoned with Worcestershire sauce or soy sauce.
+Later, the “Yakisoba Sauce” became standardized throughout the country.

-Facts about Yakisoba
+Curiosities about Yakisoba

-Yakisoba - origin, curiosities and recipe
+Yakisoba - Origin, curiosities, and recipe

-How to prepare a Yakisoba
+How to prepare Yakisoba

 Ingredients

-• 300 g of noodles for yakisoba;
+• 300 g of yakisoba noodles;

 • 1 tablespoon of oil;

-• 1 large chopped onion;
+• 1 large onion, chopped;

 • 250 ml of yakisoba sauce;